vocdoni/vocdoni-mobile/README.md

 ### WebRuntime

+An headless web browser running a bundled application.
+The bundled page exposes access to a predefined set of cryptographic / Ethereum operations, currently missing on the Dart ecosystem.

 - See [https://github.com/vocdoni/dvote-js-runtime-flutter](DVote JS Runtime for Flutter)
 - See `lib/util/web-runtime.dart`

 ### Deep linking

+The app accepts incoming requests using the `vocdoni` schema.

+- Subscribe to an entity: `vocdoni://vocdoni.app/subscribe?resolverAddress=__ADDR__&entityId=__ID__&networkId=__ID__&entryPoints[]=__URI__`
+  - `resolverAddress`: The address of the entity resolver contract instance
+	- `entityId`: The Id of the entity
+	- `networkId`: The of the network (currently supported 0 => mainnet)
+	- `entryPoint`: Array of entry point URL's to use

-- Simulate deep links by running `make launch-ios-link` or `make launch-android-link`
+On developoment, you can launch deep links by running `make launch-ios-link` or `make launch-android-link`

 ### Organization Actions